JuliaInterop/CxxWrap.jl/README.md

 # Call greet and show the result
 @show CppHello.greet()
 ```
-The code for this example can be found in [`hello.cpp`] in the [examples](https://github.com/JuliaInterop/libcxxwrap-julia/tree/master/examples) directory of the libcxx-julia project and [`test/hello.jl`](test/hello.jl).
+The code for this example can be found in [`hello.cpp`] in the [examples directory of the `libcxxwrap-julia` project](https://github.com/JuliaInterop/libcxxwrap-julia/tree/master/examples) and [`test/hello.jl`](test/hello.jl).
 Note that the `__init__` function is necessary to support precompilation, which is on by default since Julia 1.0.

 ## Compiling the C++ code

 The recommended way to compile the C++ code is to use CMake to discover `libcxxwrap-julia` and the Julia libraries.
-A full example is in the [testlib directory of libcxxwrap](https://github.com/JuliaInterop/libcxxwrap-julia/tree/master/testlib-builder/src/testlib).
+A full example is in the [`testlib` directory of `libcxxwrap-julia`](https://github.com/JuliaInterop/libcxxwrap-julia/tree/master/testlib-builder/src/testlib).
 The following sequence of commands can be used to build:

 ```bash
 mkdir build && cd build